ConnorKnoetze/ConnorKnoetze/README.md

 <div align="center">

-# Hi there im Connor 👋
+# Hi there I'm Connor 👋

 I'm a developer passionate about learning, understanding, and building clean, efficient solutions.